sukadateam/Database/README.md

 5. Enter 7, 1, 1.
 Now create a user.
 Use permission (admin).

 6. Exit shell and open app.py and login.
 After login it will ask you to create a encrypt/decrypt password.

+#Current Notes For Code:
+<br>1. custom_database.py may not return "WrongPassword" Correctly.
+Currently Working on a fix.
+<br>2.
+Documentation is currently being added into the source code.
+<br>3.
+Working on fixing typos such as Grammer.